 - user:jane@example.com

-The EntryTypeIamPolicy resource is authoritative: it replaces the complete IAM policy for the entry type.
-The policyData comes from the getIAMPolicy data source, which defines bindings (role-to-members mappings).
-This approach gives you full control but removes any bindings not explicitly listed.
+The EntryTypeIamPolicy resource is authoritative: it replaces all existing IAM bindings on the entry type.
+The policyData comes from the getIAMPolicy data source, which defines bindings as role-member pairs.
+This approach gives you full control but requires careful coordination, since it overwrites any permissions not included in the policy.

 Grant a role to multiple members at once